centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-commercial-extensions.md

-Due to the bug fix on the metric labels, Outputs and Metric Links that have been created in Centreon Map 20.10.6, 20.10.7 and 20.10.8 have to be recreated if needed.
+Due to the bug fix on the metric labels, Outputs and Metric Links that have been created in Centreon Map 20.10.6, 20.10.7 and 20.10.8 may have to be recreated after updating Map to version 20.10.9.

 #### Bugfixes